TessMyers/headline-parser/README.md

 | (optional) n | Number of top keywords desired.
 If left out, the parser will return all keywords sorted by relevance. | Integer |
 | (optional) args | Takes an object containing parameters for the [keyword-extractor module](https://www.npmjs.org/package/keyword-extractor) used to pull keywords from the headline.
 Default is {language:"english", return_changed_case:true} | Object (see [docs](https://www.npmjs.org/package/keyword-extractor))|

+## Running tests

+Install the development dependencies by running the following command:

+    $ npm install

+To run tests:

+    $ npm test

 # How does it work?

 It's pretty simple.
 This parser uses the [keyword-extractor](https://www.npmjs.org/package/keyword-extractor) module to obtain keywords from a headline (all non-stopwords), then sorts those words by how many times each word appears in the article body provided.
 For example, this is a great tool to use with the Twitter API if you plan to search or stream tweets that relate to a specific news article.